 Joe and I put together a profile of us and a website www.amyandjoeadopt.com so expectant moms can learn about us.
 We are looking forward to the time when we are holding a child in our arms and looking up at the moon during those middle of the night feedings.
 Putting together our website gave us time to reflect on how much we have been given and how much more we still have left to give…”

 This story was submitted to Love What Matters by Amy.
-You can find her adoption website here and you can email her at email@example.com.
+You can email her at firstname.lastname@example.org.
 Submit your story here, and subscribe to our best love stories here.